-When you're just getting started with miles and points, it's easy to assume that an airline-specific credit card is the best option.
-You might say, “I live in Atlanta, a Delta hub city, so a Delta SkyMiles card makes the most sense.”
+When you're just getting started with miles and points to travel more for less, it's easy to assume that an airline-specific credit card is the best option.
+You might say, “I live in Atlanta, so a Delta SkyMiles card makes the most sense.”
 Or maybe you want a United credit card because you live in Chicago, a large United hub.

 But most travelers will be better served by going in a different direction … at least initially.
 Rather than springing for a co-branded airline card, free-agent cards from banks like Chase, American Express, Capital One, and others come with more flexible credit card points.
 You typically earn points even faster, and you can use them to book travel on almost any airline – plus other travel expenses like hotels, rental cars, and more.

-We'll break down these three cars are the best options for travelers looking to book cheap flights with their points, regardless of the airline.
+We'll break down these three cards, and why they are the best options for travelers looking to book cheap flights with their points, regardless of the airline.
 The bigger bonuses you can currently get on each card sure don't hurt.

 Find the Cheap Cash Fare First